xGunslinger/workforce-dev/README.md

 Now you can configure the project.
 Rename _.env.example_ to _.env_ and set up the db connection in this file.

+To migrate the tables to db use command:

+`php artisan migrate`

 Probably you will need to install a few dependencies:

 `npm i --save @devexpress/dx-react-core @devexpress/dx-react-scheduler`